RKinDLab/Reach_alpha_Blue_heavy_Sim/README.md

-# Reach-Alpha-ROS2-Control
+# Reach_alpha_Blue_heavy_Simulator

 ## Overview
 ![alt text](./doc/uvms.png?raw=true "Reach Alpha Blue")

-Welcome to the Reach-Alpha-ROS2-Control project.
+Welcome to the Reach alpha Blue heavy_Sim project.
 This initiative is dedicated to providing a robust and versatile interface for ROS2 control, tailored specifically for the *reach-alpha-5* platform.
 Our goal is to enable seamless integration and enhanced functionality across a range of applications.

 ## Documentation